huss-osman/devops-learning/07-terraform/fundamentals/README.md

 - Understand providers, resources, variables, and state
 - Build reusable and maintainable Terraform configurations
 - Develop safe deployment workflows using init, plan, apply, and destroy
-- Build a strong foundation for Terraform modules, CI/CD pipelines, and production cloud infrastructure
+- Build a strong foundation for Terraform modules and production infrastructure